computational-biology/metbp/README.md

 synopsis:

-		This program is for finding metal binding sites.
+		This program is for finding metal and base pair interactions.

 install: